 Prior to UBC, most of my formal education took place in monastic institutes in Nepal and India.
 I worked there as a teacher, administrator and social activist.
 I was fortunate to get a teaching job at an institute called Karmapa International Buddhist Institute in New Delhi.
 I worked there first as an instructor for four years, then later as an administrator for four additional years.
 At the same time, I was also working as a secretary for a charitable organization called KIBS in New Delhi.

-What led you to undertake the studies with us, and to focus on Tibetan Buddhism – in addition to being Asian, have you always had a particular interest in studying that area?
+What led you to undertake the studies with us, and to focus on Tibetan Buddhism – have you always had a particular interest in studying that area?

 All my previous religious, academic and social activities in Nepal and India prompted me to pursue my masters at UBC.
 I strongly felt that contemporary higher education is necessary to work internationally in different fields.
 With a bit of research and a trusted friend’s suggestion that UBC has a good Asian Studies program, I decided to apply and I was glad that they accepted me.